 Senate Bill 523, also known as the Lynn and Erin Compassionate Use Medical Marijuana Act, was passed in 2007 and made medical marijuana legal in the state.
 Gov. Bill Richardson signed the legislation on April 2nd, 2007, and it became effective on July 1st, 2007.

-Cannabis can be used for the treatment of certain medical ailments, including HIV/AIDS, cancer, glaucoma, and 25 other qualifying conditions with a physician’s recommendation.
+Cannabis can be used to treat certain medical ailments, including HIV/AIDS, cancer, glaucoma, and 25 other qualifying conditions with a physician’s recommendation.
 As of January 2022, there are 130,345 patients enrolled in the Medical Cannabis Program who are currently active.

 Up to 35 vertically integrated enterprises were permitted to cultivate, process, and sell cannabis products.
 Though they may operate as many dispensaries as they desired, until 2015, their total plant and seedling count was limited to 150.
 From 2015 to 2020, the cannabis industry in the state went from 40 to over 150 dispensaries.